CBIIT/bento-docs/source/project-info/gitflow.md

     git checkout 1.1.0

-Once the release is ready to ship, it will get merged it into `main` and `develop`, then the `release` branch will be deleted.
+Once the release is ready to ship, it will get merged into `main` and `develop`, then the `release` branch will be deleted.
 It’s important to merge back into `develop` because critical updates may have been added to the `release` branch and they need to be accessible to new features.
 This would be an ideal place for a pull request.

-If any new bug fixes need to go to release branch after the QA started testing.
-Here is the way to release bug fixes to release.
+If new bug fixes need to go to the release branch after the QA team started testing, here is the way to release bug fixes to the release branch.

 ```
 git checkout releaseversion
 git merge hotfix_branch
-git checkout developgit merge hotfix_branch
+git checkout develop git merge hotfix_branch
 git branch -D hotfix_branch
 ```